alberto963/springTutorials/rt_05_victoryJCharts/README.md

 ## JSON

 JSON file will provide the following information:
-- the tipe of data to be shown
+- the type of data to be shown
   - Univariate frequency tables
-- the type of the chart (pie/bar)
+- the type of chart (pie/bar)
 - involved fields (attributes) of input data to be shown (one chart per field)
 - values may be counted as merged (categories)